ReshmaJP/Scifor-Technologies-Training/Demo Project/README.md

 # Breast Cancer Classification using Deep Learning
 Objective:<br>
-Our objective is to diagnose the possibility of Breast Cancer using Deep Learning method, based on the data collected from the Fine Needle Aspiration Test.
+Our objective is to diagnose the possibility of Breast Cancer using Deep Learning method, based on the data collected from the Fine Needle Aspiration Test.<br>

-Required Libraries (Main Code):
+Required Libraries (Main Code):<br>
-Imported Libraries,
+Imported Libraries,<br>
-import tensorflow as tf
+import tensorflow as tf<br>
-import pandas as pd
+import pandas as pd<br>
-import numpy as np
+import numpy as np<br>
-import matplotlib.pyplot as plt import seaborn as sns import plotly.express as px
+import matplotlib.pyplot as plt<br>
+import seaborn as sns<br>
+import plotly.express as px<br>

-from sklearn.datasets import load_breast_cancer
+from sklearn.datasets import load_breast_cancer<br>
-from sklearn.model_selection import train_test_split
+from sklearn.model_selection import train_test_split<br>
-from sklearn.preprocessing import StandardScaler
+from sklearn.preprocessing import StandardScaler<br>

 For Installation,
 Tensor Flow - pip install tensorflow